nchristiny/nchristiny.github.io/history/index.md

 layout: page
 title: History
 ---
+Special note: If you're reading this you're a 1337 Haxx0r.

 Hi there, and thanks for visiting my humble history page.
 Like a good hero, (or nefarious villain,) everyone has an interesting backstory if you dig deep enough.

 Here is mine: